kasper-piskorski/docs/pages/documentation/4-querying-with-graql/delete-queries.md

 ## Properties

 ### has-role
-Removes the given role from the relation type.
+Removes the given role from the relation.
 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell2" data-toggle="tab">Graql</a></li>
     <li><a href="#java2" data-toggle="tab">Java</a></li>